 A follow-up examination by the veterinarian was conducted one week after the surgery.
-It was determined at that time that the ear-propping apparatus was no longer necessary, as the ears were standing upright on their own.
+It was determined at that time that the ear-bracing apparatus was no longer necessary, as the ears were standing upright on their own.

 Two-weeks following surgery, the veterinarian conducted a final examination and removed the sutures from the incisions.